AArnott/Xunit.SkippableFact/docfx/index.md

 # Overview

-This is your docfx landing page.
+This project allows for Xunit tests that can determine during execution that they should report a "skipped" result.
+This can be useful when a precondition is not satisfied, or the test is over functionality that does not exist on the platform being tested.

-Click "Docs" across the top to get get started.
+Click "Docs" across the top to get started.